Back to Top

 Vol. 1 No. 14 of 26 May 1983 – two Leg Ass members, Brown and Sanders, declare themselves “the Opposition”; Air New in negotiation for Auckland-Norfolk Island run

-Vol. 1 No. 15 of 2 June 1983 – real estate agent says property prices indicate poor economic state: continuing discussion with Air New Zealand over use 0f Boeing 737 on Auck-Norfolk run
+Vol. 1 No. 15 of 2 June 1983 – real estate agent says property prices indicate poor economic state: continuing talks with Air New Zealand over use 0f Boeing 737 on Auck-Nlk run

 Vol. 1 No. 16 of 9 June 1983 – Chamber of Commerce calls for Air NZ 737s: SDA school opened: Bounty Day best dressed family won by Christians.